mutaznudhar99/Oracle-database-server/TAC-on-ADG-for-switchover-without-interruption.md

 Implemented Transaction Application Continuity (TAC) on an Oracle Active Data Guard environment.
-This configuration ensures that database transactions remain uninterrupted during a failover or switchover, providing a seamless experience for the application layer by automatically replaying in-flight transactions on the new primary database
+This configuration ensures the database transactions still uninterrupted during a failover or switchover, providing a seamless experience for the application layer by automatically replaying in-flight transactions on the new primary database